The purpose of a Test Plan is to enable you to have a better visibility and management over your Tests.

 -Use the Filters dropdown button to include extra fields in the search criteria.

 -Press the search button.

 - Once the results are obtained you can order, add/remove columns to the results list (the columns selection is saved as a preference).

 - Check the tests you wish to add from the listed results.

 Step 6: Add tests by pressing "Add selected".

 Ranking of Tests within the Test Plan can be done in two ways: directly in the Test Plan issue screen (if Hierarchical Test Oganization is disabled) or in the Test Plan Board (if Hierarchical Test Organization is enabled).
 This means you can rank Tests, whether you use hierarchies or not.

-If you are using Hierarchical Test Organization, the ranking is done within the Test Plan Board.
+If you are using Hierarchical Test Organization, you can and have to the ranking within the Test Plan Board.
 More info here.

 The following procedure details how you can change the order of the Tests, directly in the Test Plan issue screen.